GVLevesque/gvlevesque.github.io/_projects/1_project.md

 <div style="text-align: justify;">
 <b>Abstract</b><br>
-State institutions weigh on the contents of science through coercive mechanisms such as funding and regulatory enforcement.
+State institutions weigh on the contents of science through coercive mechanisms such as fund- ing and regulatory enforcement.
 But do they also endogenously influence science?
-We assess two pathways, scientific curation and production, through which expert agencies directly contribute to the discourse in medical science.
-We find that the CDC and the ECDC influence science principally by hosting and curating journals, which the WHO’s impact is effected primarily through employment of researchers.These findings support the notion that the work of expert agencies contributes to the internal workings of science and offer insights into the institutional features that shape those contributions.
+We assess two pathways, scientific curation and production, through which expert agencies directly contribute to discourse in medical science.
+We find that the CDC and the ECDC influence science principally by hosting and curating journals, which the WHO’s impact is effected primarily through employment of researchers.
+These findings support the notion that the work of expert agencies contributes to the internal workings of science and offer insights into the institutional features that shape those contributions.

 <br><br>
 Source of project image: Ernst Ludwig Kirchner.
 1936. <i>From the Apocalypse</i>, Retrieved from <a href="https://www.nga.gov/artworks/154387-apocalypse">National Gallery of Art</a>.